Skills: Process Control

 Chevron regrets that it is unable to sponsor employment Visas or consider individuals on time-limited Visa status for this position.

 Chevron is an Equal Opportunity / Affirmative Action employer.
-Qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability or protected veteran status, or other status protected by law or regulation.
+Qualified applicants will receive consideration for employment without regard to race, color, religious creed, sex (including pregnancy, childbirth, breast-feeding and related medical conditions), sexual orientation, gender identity, gender expression, national origin or ancestry, age, mental or physical disability (including medical condition), military or veteran status, political preference, marital status, citizenship, genetic information or other status protected by law or regulation.

 Chevron participates in E-Verify in certain locations as required by law.